The TASCA 505

 Tom Dillman (Brother in law of Gary Gilbert, son of the previous owner) tells us about past traces of the car.

 We were fortunate to have been contacted in 2007 by the current owner, who wants to remain anonymous and the location of the TASCA unknown.
 But he allowed us to show a few pictures here of the car that has been stored away since the 80ies.
-Since I have the pics first published in our club mag 02/2007 exclusively, we kept the pics confidential for a period.
-Now added in 2009 a few a bit further down this page.

-Bob Tasca himself has confirmed the car to be the original one.
-Tom Dilman once worked on the engine and we hope, Tom, Gary and the owner will have a nice day chatting about incidents and reuniting the family with an icon of their history.
-Ponysite brought them in touch with each other.
-That's why we are here.
+Tom Dilman once worked on the engine and we hope, Tom, Gary and the last owner will have a nice day chatting about incidents and reuniting the family with an icon of their history.

 Performance Car of the Year 1965?

-Thanks to the archives of Mark S. Gustavson, the leader of the LYNX Project group, we can shed some more light on one of the 20 personalized cars that Bob Tasca received from Ford.
+LYNX Project group, we could shed some more light on one of the 20 personalized cars that Bob Tasca received from Ford.

 This picture shows the engine bay as of 2007.
-The current owner sent us a number of pics.

 The interior as of 2007.